How to watch live as Japan's Hayabusa2 mission returns an asteroid sample to Earth this weekend

-Japanese Space Agency JAXA is gearing up to return samples collected from asteroid Ryugu by the intrepid, expertly engineered Hayabusa2 probe.
+The Japan Aerospace Exploration Agency (JAXA) is gearing up to collect samples scooped from near-Earth asteroid Ryugu by the expertly engineered Hayabusa2 probe.
 The spacecraft's sample collection capsule is set to land near Woomera in the Australian outback early Sunday morning local time (Saturday in the US and Europe).
+Hayabusa2's course is

-If you want to find out how to watch the sample return mission live, we've got you covered here.
+Want to find out how to watch the sample return mission live?
+We've got all you need to know below.

 What's all the fuss about?
 Well, Hayabusa2 launched in 2014 and rendezvoused with asteroid Ryugu in June, 2018.
 After shooting the asteroid with a bullet in 2019, the spacecraft was able to grab samples of subsurface material from the space rock -- potentially the first time a spacecraft has done so -- and store it in the capsule that will be returning to Earth over the weekend.